 Unplated.

 For shorter distances, the Saucony Triumph's 22 performance is not bad.
-The forefoot foam is quite firm, but unfortunately, that's paired with unremarkable energy return, preventing the bouncy response runners typically prefer for these distances.
+The forefoot foam is quite stiff, but the foam doesn't have the bouncy response runners typically prefer for these distances.
 The lack of a plate also affects its overall performance, making it less suitable for runners looking for a fast-paced experience.

 Premium foam provides better energy return.